dedhack/Project-Zombie-Mario/README.md

 * explain the difference between collision and platform collision

 ////////////////
 Sprite Sizing

- * explain the size of the sprite
+- explain the size of the sprite

- - size of original sprite animation file
+* size of original sprite animation file
- - size of sprite after cropping
+* size of sprite after cropping

- * explain why the scaling is as such
+- explain why the scaling is as such

+TODO ITEMS:

+- rectify platform collision - done
+- change out character sprite - done
+- rectified sprite falling right issue - done

+- implement double jump. fix the infinite jump probably just need to set the velocity y to be 0 before allowing character to jump again or can only allow 2 up buttons registered. then when velocity y is 0, register jump inputs again.